unibaseio/membase-mcp/README.md

 ## Description

-Membase is the first decentralized memory layer for AI agents power by Unibase.
-It stores historical information, interaction records, and persistent data of agents, ensuring their continuity and traceability.
+Membase is the first decentralized memory layer for AI agents, powered by Unibase.
+It provides secure, persistent storage for conversation history, interaction records, and knowledge — ensuring agent continuity, personalization, and traceability.

-The membase mcp server enables seamless integration with the membase protocol for decentralized storage.
-It provides functionality to upload and download memory to/from the Unibase DA network.
+The Membase-MCP Server enables seamless integration with the Membase protocol, allowing agents to upload and retrieve memory from the Unibase DA network for decentralized, verifiable storage.

 ## Functions